DATAMATH CALCULATOR MUSEUM

 Recently an early TI-35 with a Calculator forensics test result of 9.177087103 was reported.
 We noticed two minor differences: The calculator chips reads TP0324-4N instead the common TP0324-4NL designation and the finish of the keyboard plate looks different.

-In 1984 the era of the slimline calculators was over and Texas Instruments introduced a family of three calculators manufactured in Taiwan:
+In 1984 the era of the slimline calculators was over and Texas Instruments introduced a family of four calculators manufactured in Taiwan:

 If you are interested in the calculating accuracy of scientific calculators don't miss the Calculator forensics.